dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

  ### Model builds

-Analyzing model build times helps users identify bottlenecks to optimize code and orchestration settings, ultimately reducing costs and speeding up time to fresh data.
-The data team may use this information to identify models that need to be broken up or have their code improved in order to reduce data platform query consumption and conform with freshness SLAs for downstream consumers.
-They may also look at changing how the orchestration is scheduled to run slower models less frequently and avoid bottlenecks.
+By analyzing the model build times, users can identify bottlenecks and optimize code and orchestration settings to reduce costs and speed up data access.
+The data team can use this information to improve models and reduce data platform query consumption, meeting downstream consumer freshness SLAs.
+Additionally, they can adjust the orchestration schedule to run slower models less frequently to avoid bottlenecks.

 <Tabs>